 Patient recruitment is a nightmare for many researchers and is the leading cause of study delays.
 The main reason for recruitment delays are due to

 - Inability to select perfect sites.

 - Uncertainties in estimation of the number of patients from sites-

 - Improper estimation of time required for patient enrollment.

 - The competitive landscape.

-These issues can be answered to a major extent by choosing the right site for your clinical trials hence becomes a critical part of clinical trials and this can be achieved by performing clinical trial feasibility.
+These issues can be answered, to an extent, by choosing the right site for your clinical trials, hence selecting a perfect site becomes a critical part of clinical trials, and this can be sorted-out, by performing clinical trial feasibility.

 How can you choose the best sites for your clinical trials?

-There are many ways for finding the right sites for your clinical trials but the most modern and efficient way of identifying the clinical trial sites in conducting feasibility.
+There are many ways to find the right sites for your clinical trials, but the most modern and efficient way of identifying the clinical trial sites in conducting feasibility.
 It may just take a few hours to days based on the type of feasibility and outcome you are looking for.